dorohuchon/Oikopleura_dioica_mitochondrial_genome/README.md

 This fasta file contains the consensus sequence of the mitochondrial transcript identified from the EST deposited in Oikobase (http://oikoarrays.biology.uiowa.edu/Oiko/Downloads.html).

 **North_Sea_contigs_SRR20015061.zip**
-This zipped file contains the consensus sequence of the mitochondrial transcript identified from the EST deposited in Oikobase (http://oikoarrays.biology.uiowa.edu/Oiko/Downloads.html).
+This zipped file contains the mitochondrial contigs of O. dioica from the North Sea assembled based on the RNA reads deposited under SRR20015061.
+The file includes the sequences in fasta format and the annotations in bed format.

 ## Trees